AllAboutCircuits/C-BISCUIT/doc/articles/03_crowbar.md

 _An overview of the C-BISCUIT power system_

 ## Introduction
-In the previous C-BISCUIT article, we designed a DC-DC power converter to regulates our ~11V battery voltage to a nice, clean 5.0V.
-In an ideal world, this is all we'd ever need but the world is far from that and we need to consider protection circuitry in the event of upsets, namely over-voltage and over-current conditions.
+In the previous C-BISCUIT article, we designed a DC-DC power converter to regulates our ~11V battery voltage to a nice, clean 5.0 V. In an ideal world, this is all we'd ever need but in the real world, we need to consider protection circuitry in the event of upsets, namely over-voltage and over-current conditions.
 One way of doing this is with something called a "crowbar" circuit.

 <img src="./assets/crowbar-9v.jpg" alt="Generic crowbar" style="width: 640px;"/>